What is a self-sourced internship?

-If you are studying the Bachelor of Laws or Juris Doctor, you have the option of sourcing your own internship in a legal environment.
+If you are studying the Bachelor of Laws or Juris Doctor degree, you have the option of sourcing your own internship in a legal environment.
 Your placement can be in a private practice law firm, community legal centre, consultancy firm legal team, in-house counsel team, court, government department, with barristers and mediators or offering research assistance to legal academics.

 Who can apply?

 This program is available for credit to undergraduate and postgraduate students across all facilities and campuses, who are eligible to use a WIL unit towards their degree.

 Successful students are eligible to undertake this for 1 credit point and are required to enrol in:

 - MLL338 Legal Professional Practice (undergraduate students.
 Handbook 2020.
 Handbook 2021); or

 - MLJ738 Legal Professional Practice (Juris Doctor students.
 Handbook 2020.
 Handbook 2021).